sebaslogen/kamelo/README.md

 -----------
 Our first HTML5 game in 2D handcrafted with love and beasts.
 Based on the code and topics of course HTML5 Game Development (https://www.udacity.com/course/cs255)
+Note: The game works best on the Chrome web browser (www.google.com/chrome)

 Authors
 -------